 * This is outer loop iteration count.
 The inner loop has iteration count similar to previous line.

-** The quantity m is the number of reflectance values fixed at either 1 or 0.
+** The quantity is the number of reflectance values that end up being constrained at either 1 or 0.

 Explanation of Columns

 - Execution Time: Real-time duration to compute 140,608 reflectance curves of all sRGB values (in intervals of five), on a relatively slow Thinkpad X61 tablet.
 Relative times are more important than absolute times.

 - Max : The maximum reflectance value of all computed curves.